Matheushsst/projeto_crud/README.md

 - List products in the system
 - Update products
 - Delete products
-- User autentification, with different permissions
+- User authentification, with different permissions